filipemerker/flatlist-performance-tips/README.md

 It also can be less performant, having choppy scroll animations for big lists with complex items on not-so-good devices, as it makes crazy amounts of calculations per scroll.

 ### maxToRenderPerBatch
 You can set the `maxToRenderPerBatch={number}`, which is a `VirtualizedList` prop that can be passed directly to `FlatList`.
 With this, you can control the amount of items rendered per batch, which is the next chunk of items rendered on every scroll.

 **Win:** Setting a bigger number means less visual blank areas when scrolling (a better the fill rate).

 **Trade offs:** More items per batch means less javascript performance, which means less responsiveness (clicking a item and opening the detail).
 If you have a static and non-interactive list, this could be the way to go.

+### updateCellsBatchingPeriod
+While `maxToRenderPerBatch` tells the amount of items rendered per batch, setting `updateCellsBatchingPeriod={number}` tells to your VirtualizedList the delay, [in milliseconds](https://github.com/facebook/react-native/blob/d01ab66b47a173a62eef6261e2415f0619fefcbb/Libraries/Interaction/Batchinator.js#L24), between batch renders.
+In other words, it defines how frequently your component will be rendering the windowed items.

+**Win:** Combining this prop with `maxToRenderPerBatch` gives you the power to, for example, render more items in a less frequent batch, or less items in a more frequent batch.
+Which works the best for your use case.

+**Trade offs:** Less frequent batches may cause blank areas.
+More frequent batches may cause responsiveness and performance loss.

 ### initialNumToRender
 You can set the `initialNumToRender={number}`.
 This means the initial amount of items to render.